yuval-a/deriveODM/readme.md

 var thebeyond = await Spaceship.get("The Beyond");
 var ricard = await CrewMember.get(thebeyond._captain);
 ```

-## Indexes and how they are handled in the Mongo server
+## Indexes and How They are Handled in the Mongo Server

 Indexes in collections are saved in 4 different compound indexes (specified by their index name:)
 * "`nonUnique`": an index containing all non unique (non-sparse) indexes